Meet Our Board Members

 Scranton-Averell Company (a land holding company) and is a director of the Bradford & Carter Company (a real estate development

 company).
-He served as president of the Brown Fund and is currently a director of the George B. Storer Foundation.
+He served as president of the Brown Fund and currently serves on two committees of the George B. Storer Foundation.
 For 28 years,

 he worked in the development office at Kenyon College, retiring from the vice presidency in 2000.
 He earned his bachelor's and

 master's degree at Indiana University and received a doctor of laws degree from Kenyon College.
 Doug's tireless volunteer work

 on behalf of the Conservancy has been invaluable.